cristianastan2/AOES-CLIM670-Reading-Scientific-Papers/_episodes/01-Quickstart-Review.md

 And then more specific questions:

-1) Title: You need to understand all the key words in the title.
+1) *Title*: You need to understand all the key words in the title.
 If you can’t find them in the paper, search other resources for a definition.
 - What do you expect to learn from this paper?
 - What is a diurnal temperature range?<br>

-2) Abstract:
+2) *Abstract*:
 - In non technical terms, what is the main point of this article?
 (How would you explain the point of the article to your friend or family?)
 - What topics do you hope to learn more about from the article?

-3) Introduction:
+3) *Introduction*:
 - What larger topic(s) does this study add knowledge to?
 - What new information does this paper present?
 - What does this study do, that previous studies did not?

-4) Materials and Methods:
+4) *Materials and Methods*:
 - What GCM does this study use?
 - Where can you find more information about this GCM?
 - What submodels are coupled to simulate global climate?
 What do the submodels calculate?